tresvitae/cicd-microservices-app/README.md

 7. To see created Pods run `kubectl get pods`
 8. Expose the web-server to the Internet
 `kubectl expose deployment web-app --name=web-app-service --type=LoadBalancer --port 80 --target-port 8080`
 9. To see exposed IP, run `kubectl get service`

-4. Edit Jenkinsfile, in stage 'Rolling update via AWS EKS', set your credentials.
+Finally: edit Jenkinsfile, in stage 'Rolling update via AWS EKS', set your credentials.
-4. Edit service/rolling-update.yaml file, by adding your ECR url of deployed image.
+Also, edit service/rolling-update.yaml file, by adding your ECR url of deployed image.

 ## Implementation the Project: